 With locations up and down the Grand Strand, you will not have any problem finding Bargain Beachwear (see ad on pages 24) or Eagles Beachwear (see ad on page 25).
 With some of the best collections AND prices, these stores are a must visit for sure.
 From great jewelry to the latest in sunglass fashions to tee shirts to swimwear for the entire family, you’re sure to find what you’re looking for in one of their locations along the Strand.

-The only problem with shopping in Myrtle Beach is deciding where to go first!
 Broadway at the Beach is a fun destination that has unique shopping, plus dining and entertainment.
-If you haven’t visited for a while, there are big changes at this one stop shopping/entertainment destination!
-Hungry shoppers – watch for Paula Deen Restaurant and Dave & Buster’s to open soon.
-Wahlburgers is one of the newest additions with delicious burgers and much more!
-Tsunami Surf Shop (See ad on page 4) specializes in high end men’s, women’s and children’s surf shop fashions and accessories.
+Tsunami Surf Shop (See add on page 4) specializes in high end men’s, women’s and children’s surf shop fashions and accessories.
 With brands like Alpine, Billabong, Rainbow, Reef and many more, you’ll be styling like a local.
-With 9 locations along the Strand, one is sure to be near you!
+With 10 locations along the Strand, one is sure to be near you!
 Cariloha Bamboo and Del Sol (see ad on page 29) both have two locations in the area – Broadway at the Beach and Barefoot Landing – specializing in environmentally friendly bamboo products and everything you need for fun in the sun.

 While you’re on the northern end of Myrtle Beach, stop by Barefoot Landing.
 Another destination shopping experience, it sits on the Intracoastal Waterway and includes a 27 acre lake.